 - Response is concerned with mobilization of efforts such as first responders and other emergency services.

 - Recovery includes all efforts to restore a situation or affected area back to its previous state, once the initial response and emergency plan has made this possible.
 While ‘recovery’ could be equated with destroyed property and infrastructure, it also relates to health and behavioral issues.

-Popular Schools with Emergency Management Degrees in San Diego
+Popular Schools with Emergency & Crisis Management Master’s & PhD Degree Programs in San Diego

 |MS Management w/Conc in Emergency Management||Southern New Hampshire University||MS|

 |Master of Arts: Human Services Counseling: Crisis Response and Trauma||Liberty University Online||MA|

 Masters in Emergency Management programs tackle crisis response and disaster preparedness from diverse lenses such as public administration, disaster medicine, trauma studies, public health, homeland security, or human services.
 Some Masters programs may be available to applicants regardless of their undergraduate major while others might build on previous studies or professional work experience.
 Aside from transcripts, students may need to furnish references, a resume, personal statement, and minimum GPA.
 GRE scores may also be required for some programs.

 Below are a few examples of the types of Masters in Emergency Management Degrees you might come across, and what each of them might cover in terms of coursework.
 Please make sure to refer to individual schools for further information.